Automattic/Iris/README.md

 # Iris

 Iris uses CSS3 Gradients for everything, so it'll look awesome on HiDPI displays out of the box.
-Initially developed for [Custom Colors](http://en.blog.wordpress.com/2012/07/11/go-ahead-add-a-splash-of-color/) on WordPress.com
+Initially developed for [Custom Colors](http://en.blog.wordpress.com/2012/07/11/go-ahead-add-a-splash-of-color/) on [WordPress.com](http://wordpress.com/) and shipping with [WordPress][http://wordpress.org/] 3.5+.

 ## Getting Started
 Download the [production version][min] or the [development version][max].